sebastiandedeyne/sebastiandedeyne.com/content/posts/react-for-vue-developers.md

 Similar to `useMemo`, `useEffect` accepts an array of dependencies as a second parameter.

 Without any specified dependencies, the effect will run after every render, and will clean up before every next render.
-This functionality is similar to a combination of `mounted`, `updated`, `beforeUpdate` and `beforeDestroyed`.
+This functionality is similar to a combination of `mounted`, `updated`, `beforeUpdate` and `beforeDestroy`.

 ```jsx
 useEffect(() => {